Edith Hillinger: Feminism

 Hillinger has been documented as a founding member of the second-wave women's movement, included in a directory of influential members who made notable changes to customs or laws in the US.
-She continues this work today advocating for the inclusion of female artists in the art historical canon.
+She continued this work advocating for the inclusion of female artists in the art historical canon.
 Hillinger founded the Bay Area Women Artists' Legacy Project to highlight women's contributions to Bay Area art.